jopemachine-arvis/arvis/README.md

 * Since alfred-workflow is mostly written assuming that it will run on Macos, operation on other platform is not guaranteed.

-* Basically, it is compatible with `alfy`, but npm install command not install those workflows on `Arvis`.
+* Basically, it is compatible with [alfy](https://github.com/sindresorhus/alfy), but npm install command not install those workflows on `Arvis`.
 Until now, The only way to install workflow is installing `arvisworkflow` files in preference window.

 ### Differences between plugins and workflows